cookie777/myengsite/content/posts/actiivty-log-sony-bank.md

 ---
-# title: "Actiivty Log Mirror"
+# title: "Actiivty Log Sony Bank"
-# title: "My activity as for TOEFL;  7/11/2020"
+# title: "My activity as for TOEFL;  7/20/2020"
-title: "Activity logs regarding English; Mirror"
+title: "Activity logs regarding English; Sony bank"
-date: 2020-07-11T06:23:20Z
+date: 2020-07-20T08:04:58Z
 draft: false
 ---

 # 💡 Today's Topic

-A mirror reflects ourselves.
-It has an interesting feature, which is it shows the left and right opposite.
-However, it doesn't reflect upside down.
-Some people say it shows the back and front side the opposite.
-A lot of people, including me confuse this fact.🚪
+Recently, I decided to use Sony Bank, because it seems suitable to use when you go to other countries.
+As you know, if you use a credit or debit card in other countries, it cost much higher than usual due to the translate fee.
+However, sony bank takes less fee compared to other banks.💵

 ---